 Sewing cutting tools and their functions

-1 Angled Fabric scissors
+1. Angled Fabric scissors

 There are many types of fabric scissors ideal for fabric cutting.
-You can get different kinds from the flimsiest to the heavy-duty ones.
+You can get different kinds, from the flimsiest to the heavy-duty ones.

 3. Small sharp fabric scissors

 These small scissors are ideal for cutting small motifs for applique and for trimming and snipping seam allowances.
 These scissors usually have a 4 inch blade.

 4. Duckbill scissors